Electron-electron and electron-phonon collision cross sections in CsV3Sb5: Introduction

 Despite the wealth of information gathered by these studies, a number of basic questions have not been explicitly answered.
 Does the electronic transport in this metal correspond to what is expected in a Fermi liquid?
 If yes, what is the amplitude of electron-electron scattering and how does it compare to other metallic Fermi liquids?
 What about electron-phonon scattering?
 What is the share of electronic and phononic contributions to the total thermal conductivity?
 Is there any sign of electron-electron scattering in thermal channel?
 What is the effect of phonon scattering on the electronic thermal conductivity compared to other metals?

-Previous studies of transport in CsV$_3$Sb$_5$ \cite{pang2023glasslike,kountz2024thermal, chen2022anomalous,wei2024three,hossain2025unconventional} focused on possible signatures of nematicity and symmetry breaking, not on these questions.
-Here, we address them by reporting on a study electric and thermal transport focused on separating different contributions to the electric and thermal transport below 35 K. According to our findings, CsV$_3$Sb$_5$ is a Fermi liquid with electronic correlations of moderate strength.
+Following previous studies of transport in CsV$_3$Sb$_5$ \cite{pang2023glasslike,kountz2024thermal, chen2022anomalous,wei2024three,hossain2025unconventional}, we report on a study electric and thermal transport quantifying the amplitude of the e-e and e-ph scattering contributions to the electric and thermal resistivities for the first time.
+According to our findings, CsV$_3$Sb$_5$ is a Fermi liquid with electronic correlations of moderate strength.
 On the other hand, it has a remarkably large electron-phonon collision cross section, presumably due to the vicinity of a structural transition.
 We quantify the respective share of scattering by electrons and phonons to the electric conductivity and to the electronic component of the thermal conductivity.
 We also separates the electronic and the phononic contributions to heat transport.
 The former obeys the Wiedemann-Franz law in the zero-temperature limit but deviates downward at finite temperature.
 The latter implies a phonon mean-free-path well below the sample size.
 Thus, according to our study, the standard picture of solid-state transport gives a reasonable account of in-plane electric and thermal resistivity in this solid.
 It provides quantitative numbers to be confronted with what, at least in principle, can be computed from the specific electronic and structural properties of this metal.